ranjitpatra/TestCodeLab/NodeJs Coding gridelines.md

 ## Formatting

-### 2 Spaces for indentation
+### 4 Spaces for indentation

-Use 2 spaces for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.
+Use 4 spaces for indenting your code and never mix tabs and spaces.
+Tab don't have any standard, in some IDE it will take 4 space and in other will take 8.
+So don't mess code with tab and space and always use 4 space for indentation.

 ### Newlines